DataSciencePete/DataSciencePete/README.md

 - 👋 Hi, I’m @pagrim
-- 👀 I'm using MLOps to accelerate deployment of ML models
+- 👀 I'm a Machine Learning Engineer using MLOps to improve the ML lifecycle
-- 🌱 I’m learning many things :) Currently doing Coursera Specialization for Data Structures & Algorithms
+- 🌱 I recently completed the Coursera Specialization for Data Structures & Algorithms
 - 🧑‍🎓 Other interests include functional programming, Scala and Spark